muses-code-js/express-workshop-2/_steps/step06.md

 });
 ```

-This should go between your `app.use(express.static())` and `app.listen()`.
+This should go between `app.use(express.static())` and `app.listen()` in your `server.js` file.

+Note that the handler function here doesn't do anything yet.

 ## Reading the posts.json file

-Our posts are stored in the file `data/posts.json`.
-You don't need to worry too much about what is in this file yet, but it is where we are going to store our posts and there is actually already one in there.
+There is a post already stored in the `data/posts.json` file.
+We want to store other posts here, too, but you don't need to worry about that yet - all you need to know is that this file has a post inside it.

-In our `/get-posts` handler function we need to read that file from disk and send that data as our response.
+If we want our `/get-posts` route's handler function to display posts, we need to read the `data/posts.json` file from disk and send the data in it as our response.

 ## The fs module

 To read and write files we use the File System module `fs`.

-`fs` is included in Node.js but we still need to use `require` to import it.
+`fs` is included in Node.js but we still need to use `require` to import it into our app.

 Add the following to the top of `server.js` to import `fs`: